Managing Pain After SCI consists of a suite of resources to help individuals with spinal cord injury manage their pain after injury.

 Spasticity and Spinal Cord Injury

 Spasticity is the uncontrolled tightening or contracting of the muscles that is common in individuals with spinal cord injuries.
-This factsheet explains the causes, symptoms, and treatment for spasticity.
+About 65%–78% of the SCI population have some amount of spasticity, and it is more common in cervical (neck) than thoracic (chest) and lumbar (lower back) injuries.

 Safe Transfer Technique